 The Board has contracted with BNY Mellon (Custodian) to serve as custodian of the assets of the Fund.
 The Custodian has established and maintains a custodial account to hold, or directs its agents to hold, for the account of the Fund, certain assets that the Board deposits with the Custodian from time to time.
-The Custodian also serves as the record-keeper of non-custody assets (commingled/ multi-investor funds managed by third-party managers, private equity and real estate).
+The Custodian also serves as the record-keeper of noncustody assets (commingled/ multi-investor funds managed by third-party managers, and private assets).
 All rights, title and interest in and to the Fund's assets at all times vests with the Fund's Board.